Loot Hound™

 Sound 7

-Graphics: Fairly basic, but quite charming.
+Graphics: The visuals are fairly basic but quite charming.

 Summary 7.3 Great